If an attorney in this firm is your child's Guardian ad Litem:

 You may pay the mediator fees via the LawPay link on the Home Page prior to mediation, by clicking the link above or at the conclusion of mediation.

-M. Brooks Moss serves as a Guardian ad Litem, to protect the interests of minor children.
+M. Brooks Moss, PA serves as a Guardian ad Litem, to protect the interests of minor children.